About Vibe Mill

 “The profession is being dramatically refactored as the bits contributed by the programmer are increasingly sparse and between.”— Andrej Karpathy, October 2025

-Vibe Mill is a machine that produces web applications from news headlines and hackathon-style prompts.
-It runs every four hours and ships five to ten apps per day.
+Vibe Mill is a machine that produces web applications from news headlines and hackathon prompts.
+It runs every four hours.
 The pipeline runs end to end without human review.
 Apps cost between five and seventy cents to produce, depending on tier.
 The average is about thirty cents.

 Each app is published as a GitHub repo, a live deployment, and a screenshot.
 Every artifact discloses, in its README and footer, that it was produced by an automated pipeline.
-After twenty-one days each app is retired to a cemetery with its cause of death and total cost recorded.
-The mill does not promise quality.
-It does not promise relevance.
-It ships.
+After twenty-one days each app is retired (aka "deprecated") to a cemetery with its cause of death recorded.
+The mill does not promise quality or relevance.
+It ships regardless.

-Major League Hacking, which governs most US college hackathons, publishes its judging rules openly.
-The rules explicitly exclude code quality and idea novelty from scoring.
+Major League Hacking, which sets the standard rules for most US college hackathons, publishes its judging rules openly.
+The rules exclude code quality and idea novelty from scoring.
 Broken demos are explicitly accepted.
-Meanwhile, career advice infrastructure tells juniors to put hackathon work on their resumes, hiring managers report seeking hackathon experience as signal, and resume guides teach juniors to frame the roughness of their submissions as grit.
+Meanwhile, career advice tells juniors to put hackathon projects on their resumes, hiring managers report seeking hackathon experience, and resume guides teach juniors to frame the roughness of their submissions as grit.

 Vibe Mill produces artifacts under conditions that match what MLH judges accept.
 The conditions match because the conditions are documented.
-The artifacts are operationally indistinguishable from what a sub-prize-winning team ships in thirty-six hours.
-The mill produces about fifteen of them in the same window for roughly a dollar in tokens.
+The artifacts are indistinguishable from what a typical team ships in 24-36 hours.
+The mill produces up to fifteen of them in the same window for roughly a dollar in tokens.

 Vibe Mill itself was vibecoded.
 The orchestrator was built with Claude Code in pair-programming sessions; the thesis was written in conversation with Claude.
 The orchestrator’s design involved a human.
 The artifacts the orchestrator produces involve none.
 The distinction is the entire point.